hkim-dev/hkim-dev.github.io/_posts/2024-02-08-Click Detection Outside a React Component: Simplified Integration of Multiple Refs.md

 |:--:|
 | *Figure 2.
 Clickable Area* |

-Let's begin with defining what a *clickable area* is here.
+Let me clarify what a *clickable area* is here.
 It really varies depending on individual use cases, but in my case, it is the blue colored area except for Picks and Tiles.
-The goal here is to reset a click on one of the tiles in the main grid when the consecutive click is made within the blue color background.
+The goal is to reset a click on one of the tiles in the main grid when the next click is made within the blue color background.

 Another important question - what does a click does to the UI?